 Derive actionable information and maximize the value of your data with scalable, decentralized, domain-specific units of architecture.

-Each data node can be prototyped and developed independently by a single developer or a cross-functional team, promoting agile workflows.
-Work on one data node has no impact on the functioning or value of the other data nodes – this ensures that the mesh of data nodes is scalable.
-Additionally, each data node is containerized for orchestrated deployment into the data mesh so end users can easily access it from the data portal.
+Each data product can be developed independently by a single developer or a cross-functional team, promoting agile workflows.
+Working on one data product has no impact on the functioning or value of the other data products – this ensures that the mesh of data products is scalable.
+Additionally, each data product is containerized for orchestrated deployment into the data mesh and analysis platform.

 - Identify tabular data source(s) for ingestion via SQL queries or delimited files.
 Relational databases, data lakes, and CSV files are all potential candidates.

 - Define a single entity type to be used as the topic of analysis applications.
 Data will be merged and joined to map attributes to these entities.